bitjson/bch-bigint/readme.md

 As we [mentioned above](#rationale), Satoshi Nakamoto himself removed the BigInt support from Bitcoin's codebase, because of instability in the OpenSSL's big number library, and the risk of different nodes coming to different conclusions about result of some Script operation and it causing a "hard" network split.

 Satoshi Nakamoto was a solo developer trying to bootstart a never before seen project, so we can argue that it was a logical choice to prioritize other things, and *temporarily* remove the risk by simply removing big integer support entirely.
-We are now in a much better position, where we can give the problem the attention it deserves, and remove such risks while still unlocking the benefits.
+We are now in a much better position, where we can give the problem the attention it deserves, and remove such risks while accessing the benefits of having big integers.

-It was not the only risky dependency - signature cryptography (with secp256k1 elliptic curve) itself also required an external dependency, and later, when more developers got involved, they implemented [secp256k1](https://github.com/bitcoin-core/secp256k1) by themselves.
+It was not the only risky dependency - signature cryptography (with secp256k1 elliptic curve) itself also required an external dependency, and later, when more developers got involved, they implemented [secp256k1](https://github.com/bitcoin/bitcoin/pull/4312) by themselves.

 Thankfully, basic arithmetic operations on big integer numbers are a much simpler problem, and a problem where many industries needed a solution, so reliable big number libraries now exist for most programming languages.
 Initial implementation for BCHN intends to use [The GNU Multiple Precision Arithmetic Library](https://gmplib.org/) (AKA `gmp`), which is a time-tested and performant library, of which we only need a subset of operations for BCH Script arithmetic opcodes.
-The same library was used by secp256k1, until 2021 when it was [fully removed](https://github.com/bitcoin-core/secp256k1/commit/1f233b3fa05eb29a744487e0682d925055fb0d4c) as a dependency.
+The same library was used by libsecp256k1, until 2015 when it was [fully removed](https://github.com/bitcoin/bitcoin/commit/75a880390191aeaf7d2fa326f194349a891db022#diff-242b05bb9c57125ed0fbecbda608e3fa6fd3d7cae41e1cba0dcfd706252a7fc0R413) as a dependency.

-There exist big integer libraries for other laguages, used in Bitcoin Cash node implementations:
+There exist big integer libraries for languages other than C++ and used in Bitcoin Cash node implementations:

 - Golang's [`math/big`](https://pkg.go.dev/math/big) package, expected to be used with [BCHD](https://github.com/OPReturnCode/bchd), considering it is already internally used for [cryptography operations](https://github.com/OPReturnCode/bchd/blob/67d41ee8838026571863491e88288d6d2d5cb717/bchec/privkey.go#L11).
 - Java's [`java.math,BigInteger`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/math/BigInteger.html) library, expected to be used with [Bitcoin Verde](https://github.com/SoftwareVerde/bitcoin-verde), considering it is already internally used for [uint256 operations](https://github.com/SoftwareVerde/bitcoin-verde/blob/e9d140cac8b93a9db572bda906db9decfac1d7ae/src/main/java/com/softwareverde/bitcoin/block/header/difficulty/work/ChainWork.java#L8).
 It doesn't need to use it for cryptography operatins, because native secp256k1 implementation exists for Java and [is used by Bitcoin Verde](https://github.com/SoftwareVerde/bitcoin-verde/blob/e9d140cac8b93a9db572bda906db9decfac1d7ae/src/main/java/org/bitcoin/NativeSecp256k1.java#L5).